turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 * Proficient - The application has many strong pages/interactions.
 The application can stand on its own to be used by instructor without guidance from a developer on the team.
 The application is fully responsive and the UI does not detract from the UX.
 New features match the style of the existing project, and appropriate error handling messages are displayed.
 * Exceptional - Meets all expectations for Proficient.
 In addition, the application has clearly had special consideration around usability on devices.

+## JavaScipt
+* Novice - Application generates syntax error or crashes during execution.
+* Advanced Beginner - Class methods use a mix of array and object prototypes and for loops.
+Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring.
+* Proficient - Class methods use array and object prototypes - for loops are not used in the application.
+Application shows strong effort towards organization, content, and refactoring.
+* Exceptional - Application demonstrates excellent knowledge of JavaScript syntax, style, and refactoring.

 ## Workflow
 * Novice - The team committed the code to version control in only a few commits.
 The evaluator cannot determine the evolution of the application.
 * Advanced Beginner - The team makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
 The team does not utilize a planning tool or equitable pairing practices.
 One or both members do not contribute meaningfully to the application.